 In some cases, the doctor removes the entire large intestine and connects the small intestine to the stoma.
 This surgery is called an ileostomy.
 If the doctor leaves part of the large intestine and connects it to the stoma, the surgery is called a colostomy.

 What is the prognosis (outlook) for patients who have Hirschsprung disease?

-Most babies are more comfortable after having an ostomy performed because they can pass gas more easily are no longer constipated.
+Most babies are more comfortable after having an ostomy performed because they can pass gas more easily and are no longer constipated.
 Older children, too, often feel more comfortable, though they might have trouble adjusting to the ostomy.
 Your child will be taught how to take care of the stoma and how to change the bag when needed.
 Most children can lead a normal life after surgery.

 After the pull-through surgery, 90 percent of children pass stool normally.
 Some might have diarrhea for a while, but eventually the stool will become more solid and the child will need to go to the bathroom less often.
 Babies might develop a diaper rash from the diarrhea.
-Toilet training might be delayed since the child learns how to use the bottom muscles only after pull-through surgery.
+Toilet training might be delayed, since the child learns how to use the bottom muscles only after pull-through surgery.

-Infections can be very dangerous for a child with Hirschsprung's disease, and it is important that parents remain watchful for signs.
-Infection of the large and small intestines, called enterocolitis, can happen before or after pull-through or ostomy surgery.
-If left untreated, this infection can become life-threatening.
-The most common symptoms of infection include:
+Infections can be very dangerous for a child with Hirschsprung disease, and it is important that parents remain watchful for signs.
+Infection of the large and small intestines (enterocolitis) can happen before or after pull-through or ostomy surgery.
+If this infection is not treated, it can become life-threatening.

-- Bleeding from the rectum
+Bleeding from the rectum

-© Copyright 1995-2013 The Cleveland Clinic Foundation.
+© Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 5/23/2013...#9844
+This document was last reviewed on: 11/14/2016...#9844